alexbers/asmon/README.md

 The `checker` decorator also can have these arguments:

 - **pause**: pause after check in seconds until the next check.
-Default: see config.py
+This is mandatory arg.
 - **timeout**: timeout of check function.
 Default: no timeout
 - **renotify**: if alert remain active for a specified time, send a reminder message.
 Default: no reminders
+- **if_in_a_row**: notify if event occurs some number of times in a row to prevent flapping.
+Default: 1
 - **max_starts_per_sec**: limits the number of function calls per second.
 Useful if you have many tasks.
 Default: no limit
-- **if_in_a_row**: notify if event occurs some number of times in a row to prevent flapping.
-Default: 1
 - **args**: create multiple tasks, one per argument.
 Default: single task without arguments is created

 Another example, *check_certs.py*, showing `checker` decorator usage with arguments and a built-in